Using the Focus Keyword to Analyze Your Content

 Remember, your goal is not to get a score of 100 on every post.
 Your goal is to write the best content you can for your specific audience.

-Interested in getting keyphrase recommendations?
-Check out our article on using our Semrush integration to get suggestions for related keyphrases.
+Interested in getting keyword recommendations?
+Check out our article on using our Semrush integration to get suggestions for related keywords.